-Flexify.IO extends Azure Blob Storage with S3-compatable API, making it possible for S3-native applications to store data in Azure.
+Flexify.IO extends Azure Blob Storage with S3-compatible API, making it possible for S3-native applications to store data in Azure.

 To enable S3 API for Azure Blob Storage follow those steps: